Yiquan-Jiang/Supplemental-Materials-for-article-ONCOIMM-20200713/README.md

 Background:

-Resistance to anti-PD1 therapy in cancers is a major stumbling block.
-To our knowledge, few studies have investigated cell-cell communications in paired before and after anti-programmed cell death-1 (PD1) treated tumors.
-Study of this type allows us to examine the specific contribution of cell-cell communications in tumor microenvironment to anti-PD1 therapy.
+Resistance to anti-PD-1 therapy in cancers is a major challenge.
+Searches for strategies to overcome resistance to anti-PD-1 therapy and improvements in the efficacy of immunotherapy are urgently needed.
 Based on single-cell RNA sequencing data obtained from paired before and after anti-PD1 therapy tumors, cell-cell interactions were analyzed.

 Results: